kayr/xform-markup-editor/README.md

 #### Numbering The Questions Automatically

 To number the questions automatically check the ***Number Labels checkbox*** on the toolbar.
-If you want the numbers to be propagated to the binding then you can also check the ***Number IDs checkbox***.
+If you want the numbers to be propagated to the binding then you can also check the ***Preferences -> Number IDs checkbox***.

+**N.B** Selecting the ***number ids option*** has one downside in that when a question is added to a form.. all following questions after that question will get a new bindings and hence might make it difficult to analyze data between two form versions.

 # For Power Users
 Before the markup editor was for basically generating form content(questions) but it was extended to also support adding of skip/validation/calculation logic.
 This comes in a little handy if you have to write complex formulas only handled by mforms that the visual form designer cannot handle.
 You get a little benefit of basic validation of your formulas and variables.
 All the formulas are based on plain XPATH syntax.
 But with simpler question referencing as compared to the raw XML way.